Answer

 In Psalm 119, which is all about God’s Word, the psalmist “learns,” “considers,” “keeps,” “proclaims,” and “meditates on” the Word of God (Psalm 119:6–8, 13, 15).
 All of these actions presume a reading of the Bible.
 Not just a reading, but a deep desire to know God’s Word, apply it to life, and share it with others.

-In addition to the example of the psalmist, the believer is told to “study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth” (2 Timothy 2:15, KJV).
-Given the direct command to study the Word, it would seem that not reading the Bible is a sin.
+In addition to the example of the psalmist, the believer is told to “be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth” (2 Timothy 2:15, NKJV).
+Given the direct command to “rightly divide” the Word (or “correctly teach” it, as the CSB has), it would seem that not reading the Bible is a sin.

 Reading and studying God’s Word equips us to better handle life’s challenges Avoiding a sin of omission (not reading the Bible) can prevent sins of commission: “I have hidden your word in my heart that I might not sin against you” (Psalm 119:11).
 Reading the Bible contributes to spiritual growth (1 Peter 2:2).